 Separately, NATO said that one of its service members was killed following an insurgent attack in the south on Saturday.
 The death raises to 494 the number of coalition troops killed in the country so far this year.
 NATO provided no other details.

-government forces shot dead at least four civilians on Sunday in a continued military assault on the city of Homs and in an attack on pro-democracy demonstrations that erupted after prayers marking the main Muslim feast, an activist group said.
+And in Syria, government forces shot dead at least four civilians on Sunday in a continued military assault on the city of Homs and in an attack on pro-democracy demonstrations that erupted after prayers marking the main Muslim feast, an activist group said.
 Those deaths seemed to be connected more with the continuing unrest in Syria than the Muslim holiday, sources said.

 Three people were killed in the central city of Homs, where a main district has been under tank bombardment since Tuesday.
 One protester was shot dead when security police fired on a demonstration demanding the removal of President Bashar al-Assad in the city of Hama to the north, the Syrian Revolution General Commission said.